krlozadan/learning-docker/README.md

 **LABEL** Adds labels to the docker image

 **CMD** This is normally the command used to execute the app.

-## Exec

-`docker container exec [options] [container] [command]` lets you run commands inside a running container.
-Example: `docker container exec -it web1 sh` will use an interactive terminal to traverse the container file system.
-If you have a mounted volume and you create a file in the container it might get copied to the docker host.
-If this happens and you're Running Linux check if the owner of the file in the Docker host is the root.
-If that's the case, then use the `--user $(id -u):$(id -g)` flag in the exec command to use the current logged in user instead of root

 ## Network